-- (macOS) Fix OpenCV (cv2) loader error in generated macOS .app bundles, caused by the relocation of package's source .py files. (#7180) - (Windows) Improve compatibility with scipy 1.9.2, whose Windows wheels switched to delvewheel, and therefore have shared libraries located in external .libs directory. (#7168) - (Windows) Limit the DLL parent path preservation behavior from #7028 to files collected from site-packages directories (as returned by site.getsitepackages() and site.getusersitepackages()) instead of all paths in sys.path, to avoid unintended behavior in corner cases, such as sys.path containing the drive root or user's home directory. (#7155) - Fix compatibility with PySide6 6.4.0, where the deprecated Qml2ImportsPath location key is not available anymore; use the new QmlImportsPath key when it is available. (#7164) - Prevent PyInstaller runtime hook for setuptools from attempting to override distutils with setuptools-provided version when setuptools is collected and its version is lower than 60.0.
-This both mimics the unfrozen behavior and prevents errors on versions between 50.0 and 60.0, where we do not explicitly collect setuptools. distutils. (#7172)
+- (macOS) Fix OpenCV (cv2) loader error in generated macOS .app bundles, caused by the relocation of package's source .py files. (#7180) - (Windows) Improve compatibility with scipy 1.9.2, whose Windows wheels switched to delvewheel, and therefore have shared libraries located in external .libs directory. (#7168) - (Windows) Limit the DLL parent path preservation behavior from #7028 to files collected from site-packages directories (as returned by site.getsitepackages() and site.getusersitepackages()) instead of all paths in sys.path, to avoid unintended behavior in corner cases, such as sys.path containing the drive root or user's home directory. (#7155) - Fix compatibility with PySide6 6.4.0, where the deprecated Qml2ImportsPath location key is not available anymore; use the new QmlImportsPath key when it is available. (#7164)

-(macOS) In generated macOS .app bundles, the collected source .py files are not relocated from Contents/MacOS to Contents/Resources anymore, to avoid issues when the path to a .py file is supposed to resolve to the same directory as adjacent binary extensions.
+• (macOS) In generated macOS .app bundles, the collected source .py files are not relocated from Contents/ MacOS to Contents/Resources anymore, to avoid issues when the path to a .py file is supposed to resolve to the same directory as adjacent binary extensions.
 On the other hand, this change might result in regressions w.r.t. bundle signing and/or notarization. (#7180)